 Thinking what relays behind temple design, we will find the cosmology of the ancient seers, and the experience of the place's spirit that develops that latent God residing within all of us.

 Go with passion and commit to creating a life for yourself.
 Take decisive action with clarity and acceptance.
-Learn powerful ways to move beyond the fears and paradigms.
+Learn powerful ways to move beyond fears and paradigms.
 Create a balance between the sky-earth, sun-moon, and masculine-feminine energies within you.
 Swim in the crystal sacred waters of the Yucatan Cenotes.